project-codeflare/codeflare/README.md

 ## Release status

 This project is under active development.
-See the [design document](https://docs.google.com/document/d/1t1K8N07TcbBKBgrcI6jf9tPow00cOKE9whnEVxOd4-U/edit) for more information on our design goals.
+See the [Documentation](https://codeflare.readthedocs.io/en/latest/index.html) for design descriptions and latest version of the APIs.

 ## Quick start